mohan-chinnappan-n/project-docs/sf/lex.md

 - In addition to looking at P50 data (at least 50% of navigations would be slower than that value), we’re now tracking P75 data (at least 25% of navigations would be slower than that value) to better reflect worse experiences.

 ---
 - Once those changes were implemented on the Performance dashboards, we saw that the Lightning Experience page load duration for full navigation would be a P50 of about **4 seconds** and P75 of about **7 seconds**.
 This gets even worse for organizations with complex implementations reaching P75 of more than **10 seconds** in some cases.
-Ouch.
+Ouch!.
 ---

 - Every solution starts with understanding and internalizing the problem.
 This data discovery exercise confirmed the **urgency of improving Lightning Experience page loading performance for our users**